atmosinf/Coursera_Capstone_BattleofNeighborhoods/index.md

 # The Battle of the Neighborhoods - Open an Arcade in Manhattan
 ----
 <span style="color:#3771a3">Amoel Geogy</span> <br>
-<span style="color:#6da178;font-size:70%">July 23, 2021</span>
+<span style="color:#6da178;font-size:80%">July 23, 2021</span>

-This is the Capstone project after completing the IBM Data Science Professional Course on Coursera.
+This is the Capstone project to complete the IBM Data Science Professional Course on Coursera.
+In this course (which consisted of 9 separate sub-courses) we learned about certain topics like Data Science Methodology, Data Analysis, Data Visualization, connecting to databases and using SQL in Jupyter notebooks and Machine Learning with Python.
+In this project we will use the skills we acquired to solve a business problem.

 ## 1. Introduction